 - Exams occur during the first two weeks of May in a schedule determined by the AP College Board.

 - AP Exam grades are NOT recorded on school transcripts as the AP Exams are optional.

-- Exam cost: (subject to change) is $135 for most AP Courses and $195 for AP Seminar and AP Research.
+- Exam cost: (subject to change) is $150 for WGSS students currently enrolled in most AP Courses and $210 for AP Seminar and AP Research prior to enrollment deadline.